 The Inca Jungle tour is the best adventure tour in Cusco.
-It is as excursion that lasts 4 days and combines adventure sports such as hiking (trekking), mountain biking (biking), boating (rafting) and sliding rope (zip line) until you reach the archaeological site of Machu Picchu.
+It is an excursion that lasts 4 days and combines adventure sports such as hiking (trekking), mountain biking (biking), boating (rafting), and sliding rope (zip line) until you reach the archaeological site of Machu Picchu.
 The Inca Jungle Trail is the most popular tour among young travelers in search of adrenaline.
 It is an alternative trek to the Inca Trail Peru but with the same final destination: Machu Picchu.
-The tour allows you to enjoy a variety of fauna, colorful fauna, and a variety of landscapes and climates like crops of coffee, coca leafs, corn, fruits, among others.
+The tour allows you to enjoy a variety of fauna, colorful fauna, and a variety of landscapes and climates like crops of coffee, coca leafs, corn, and fruits, among others.
 In this tour camps, are not made since the accommodation and food is made in lodging houses.
 This tour also allows you to support the economy of the towns that you cross during the tour.

-The full package tour for the Inca Jungle trail including the Huaynapicchu Mountain must be booked with 1 to 2 months in advance as opposed to the other adventure tours like the Inca Trail (6 months) or the Salkantay Trek (2 months).
+The full package tour for the Inca Jungle trail Tours including the Huaynapicchu Mountain must be booked with 1 to 2 months in advance as opposed to the other adventure tours like the Inca Trail (6 months) or the Salkantay Trek (2 months).

 Before heading to your trip you need to know about the climate in the jungle of Cusco.
 The jungle of Cusco has a tropical climate with high temperatures and a lot of humidity, rains are common especially on the summer season.
 We recommend traveling between the months of May and September.

 When preparing your luggage you must bear the intense heat of the jungle, it is important to choose light clothes, preferably cotton and light-colored clothing.
 Dark tones catch the insect’s attention.